The Great Hindu Epics

 Rama was the son of the king of Kosala and was married to Sita.
 Though part of the royal family, he lived a hard life, mostly because of some unexpected changes, that he was exiled and faced ethical questions and moral dilemmas.

 His story discusses duties, rights, and social responsibilities in an allegorical way.
-He is a model character, and his life is a representation of the dharma.
+Rama is a model character, and his life is a representation of the dharma.

 Rama is extremely popular in India, and his character inspired other works of art, such as the Adhyatma Ramayana – a spiritual treatise; and the Ramcharitmanas – a popular dissertation that inspired the Ramilila festival performances.

-In some versions, Rama thinks that his wife had been unfaithful to him, and so he banishes her in the forest.
-Here she gives birth to his two sons, who later encounter Valmiki, the author of the poem, who teaches them the Ramayana.
+In some versions, Rama thinks that his wife had been unfaithful to him and so he banishes her to the forest.
+Here she gives birth to his two sons, who later encounter Valmiki, the author of the poem, and teaches him the story of the Ramayana.

 Explore epic India with Asia Highlights